 The HSA — the silver bullet to unexpected medical expenses

 Just as you made a plan to retire, it’s just as important to make a plan for the unfortunate occurrence of major medical expenses.
 Whether you’re the picture of good health or have dealt with your fair share of health concerns along the way, there are steps you can take to plan for future medical expenses.

-Plus, Americans are living longer .
-According to data collected from the Social Security Administration, one-fourth of 65-year olds will live past age 90.
+Plus, Americans are living longer.
+According to data collected from the Social Security Administration, about one out of every three 65-year olds will live past age 90.
 It only makes sense to take steps now to help offset medical costs that could come your way down the line.
 One option you might want to discuss with a financial professional is a Health Savings Account (HSA).

 - The money you contribute reduces your taxable income.

 - Withdrawals are tax-free when used for qualified health expenses.

 HSAs do have restrictions.
 Consult with your financial professional, and review your insurance plan options to find the best option for your needs.